Categories

 Etsy has always had this quirky charm that encourages makers to innovate in their craft, even since 2007.
 And today, they continue to put makers that specialize in individual art and handmade pieces at the top of their priority list.
 Just take a look at the recent winners of Etsy’s Design Awards to get an idea of the types of products Etsy likes to promote.

 On top of that, the community of makers on Etsy is a tight-knit group of sellers.
-Through all the online forums, YouTube channels, and various blogs, Etsy sellers all across the world help to foster a positive culture with a can-do spirit.
-No matter where you’re selling on Etsy, the greater community ultimately works together to help your business prosper both in the long term and the short term.
+Through all the online forums, YouTube channels, and various blogs, Etsy sellers worldwide help foster a positive culture with a can-do spirit.
+No matter where you’re selling on Etsy, the greater community ultimately works together to help your business prosper both in the long and short term.
 There aren’t many other online communities that do that!

 So, who else is out there to compete with Etsy?

-When something is good, look-alikes and copycats will appear out of the woodwork.
+Look-alikes and copycats will appear out of the woodwork when something is good.
 And even if none of the Etsy competitors on this list are true rivals of the Etsy marketplace, they are attempting to stake their own claim in the handmade world.

-Whether you plan to check out these marketplaces for yourself, or you just want to keep them on your radar, these are the Etsy competitors you should watch out for in 2023.
+Whether you plan to check out these marketplaces for yourself or just want to keep them on your radar, these are the Etsy competitors you should watch out for in 2024.

 Here they are in no particular order: